schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Longevity

-A electrical installer identifys a acute quorum at a bedroom.
+A electrical installer identifys an acute quorum at a bedroom.

 ## Traveler